sstelfox/stelfox.net/content/knowledge_base/linux/qpid.md

 ## Installation

-Fedora provides a package for qpid called "qpid-cpp-server" which can be installed like so:
+Fedora provides a package for qpid called `qpid-cpp-server` which can be installed like so:

 ```
-yum install qpid-cpp-server qpid-cpp-server-ssl qpid-cpp-server-store qpid-cpp-server-ha -y
+yum install qpid-cpp-server qpid-cpp-server-ssl qpid-cpp-server-store \
+  qpid-cpp-server-ha -y
 ```

 Additional packages that may be of use: